 In summary, physical fitness — including both strength and aerobic capacity — is important for divers both for physical safety and decompression safety.
 Regular exercise training is best scheduled to separate intense exercise and diving.
 Intense physical training should be avoided 24 hours on either side of diving activity.
 Any exercise within 24 hours of diving should involve the lowest possible joint forces.

 About the Author

-Neal Pollock, Ph.D., is a member of DAN research and a research physiologist at the Center for Hyperbaric Medicine and Environmental Physiology, Duke University Medical Center, in Durham, N.C.
+Neal W. Pollock, Ph.D. is Research Director at DAN and a research physiologist at the Center for Hyperbaric Medicine and Environmental Physiology, Duke University Medical Center, in Durham, NC.

 1. Broome JR, McNamee GA, Dutka AJ.
 “Physical conditioning reduces the incidence of neurological DCI in pigs.”
 Undersea Hyperb Med.
 1994; 21(suppl): 69.

 2. Carturan D, Boussuges A, Burnet H, Fondarai J, Gardette B. “Circulating venous bubbles in recreational diving: relationships with age, weight, maximal oxygen uptake and body fat percentage.”
 Int J Sports Med.
 1999; 20(6): 410-414.